Security

 Every arrow in that diagram is unprotected.
 The client sends tool calls with no authorization check.
 The server executes them with no policy enforcement.
 And critically, the tool descriptions flowing back from server to client are untrusted input that the LLM treats as instructions.

-Anthropic's official @anthropic/git-mcp-server had three vulnerabilities that could be chained for escalation.
+Anthropic's official @anthropic/git-mcp-server had three vulnerabilities that could be combined for escalation.
 The first allowed path traversal through the read_file tool, reading files outside the designated repository.
 The second allowed arbitrary command injection through the search_code tool by embedding shell metacharacters in the search query.
 The third allowed writing to arbitrary paths through the write_file tool.

 Chained together: read ~/.ssh/id_rsa via path traversal, exfiltrate it via a crafted search query that pipes to curl, and write a backdoor to the repository.
 All three operations would look like normal MCP tool calls to any monitoring that only checks tool names without inspecting arguments.